HackerEarth/engineering.hackerearth.com/_posts/2015-10-31-hackerearth-question-library-data-analysis-and-health.md

 We, at HackerEarth, cater a huge number of questions in [Assessment tool](http://hackerearth.com/recruit/assessment/).
 Recruiters can choose from wide varieties of Multiple Choice and Programming/Coding questions to assess candidates.
 Every week or two, new questions are added to the Questions Library.
-As the time passed, thousands of questions got stacked up and recruiters started to have a hard time figuring out what questions choose from such a huge library.
+As the time passed, thousands of questions got stacked up and recruiters started to have a hard time figuring out what questions to choose from such a huge library.

 We, developers, work closely with our sales team to understand recruiters’ needs.
 Sometimes we directly get in touch with recruiters to provide on call technical support and